Foodscaping: Food security

-Foodscaping is widely accepted as a way of increasing food security, availability, and accessibility.
-The instability of supermarket food prices can largely affect the availability of food.
-As "self-sufficient food systems", edible landscapes are able to help decrease a household's dependence on imported food.
+Foodscaping is widely accepted to increase food security, availability, and accessibility.
+The instability of supermarket prices can affect food availability.
+As "self-sufficient food systems", edible landscapes can help decrease a household's dependence on imported food.
 Foodscaping provides these households with access to a sustainable food source, even when faced with unpredictable circumstances such as the inability to procure food from commercial stores or periods of low financial income.

-Depending on the size and scale of the premise, there can be significant financial costs involved in the initial design and creation of edible landscaping.
+Depending on the premise's size and scale, significant financial costs can be involved in the initial design and creation of edible landscaping.
 However, it is still generally accepted that foodscaping can help to lower food costs once the products of the edible plants have been harvested.

 In increasing the quantity of locally grown and consumed produce, foodscaping also promotes local food sustainability.
 It is also believed that foodscaping can help to address the demand for food within the context of global issues such as overpopulation, an unpredictable climate and waning energy resources.

 Energy and waste management

 Large-scale agricultural premises typically require large amounts of energy, such as the use of diesel, propane, and electricity to carry out farming operations.
 The practice of edible landscaping often uses less energy and produces less waste than traditional methods of food production.
 This is because the food products cultivated from edible landscaping usually involve little processing, packaging or refrigeration.

 Foodscaping can also help reduce food miles by decreasing the need for long-distance transportation of food.
 "A grocery store has on average 1,500 miles per product", says horticulturalists and foodscaping advocate Brie Arthur.
-These ship and truck emissions leave a harmful carbon footprint which could be reduced through the practice of growing edible plants at home instead of buying fresh produce.
+These ships and trucks emissions leave a harmful carbon footprint, which could be reduced through the practice of growing edible plants at home instead of buying fresh produce.
 Foodscaping can further allow participants to help reduce the use of fossil fuel-based pesticides and fertilizers which negatively impact the environment.